ditt0132/MM/Furniture.md

 #### Item_Frame
 - `GlowingFrame` - Whether the frame should be a glowing frame which renders the furniture at 100% brightness at all times.
 Defaults to false.
-- `Diagonalable` - Whether the furniture should be able to rotate in 45 degree increments rather than 90.
-Defaults to false.

 ## Drops
 Furniture drops are defined under the furniture `Drops` section.
 This uses the standard MythicMobs drop table format.